-Chancellor Fellow and Programme Director for MSc Finance
+Lecturer in Financial Technology and Organisations, and Programme Director for MSc Finance Technology and Policy

 - PhD in Sociology, University of Edinburgh (2014)